Tornado slams Dallas; tree falls on Arkansas home, killing 1

 In parts of southern Missouri, the severe weather toppled trees and power lines, damaging some homes and outbuildings.
 The weather service said crews were headed out Monday morning to determine whether straight line winds or small tornadoes caused the damage.

-Associated Press reporters Mallika Sen in New York; Heather Hollingsworth in Kansas City, Missouri; Jill Bleed in Little Rock, Arkansas; Diana Heidgerd in Dallas; and Seth Borenstein in Washington, D.C., contributed to this report.
+Associated Press reporters Mallika Sen in New York; Heather Hollingsworth in Kansas City, Missouri; Jill Bleed in Little Rock, Arkansas; Diana Heidgerd in Dallas; Clarice Silber in Austin, Texas; and Seth Borenstein in Washington, D.C., contributed to this report.